stephsuber/renci-website/src/content/news/features/2008/06/12_renci-at-ecu-teams-with-dare-county-schools-during-hurricane-awareness-week/index.md

 tags:
     ["Manteo","RENCI at East Carolina University","RENCI Outreach Vehicle for Education and Research (ROVER)","Tom Allen"]
 ---
-GREENVILLE, NC, June 12, 2008 – Faculty and graduate students from RENCI’s engagement center at East Carolina University hit the road in the RENCI Outreach Vehicle for Education and Research (ROVER) to discuss the weather at several Dare County schools during the last week in May. <!--more-->
+GREENVILLE, NC, June 12, 2008 – Faculty and graduate students from RENCI's engagement center at East Carolina University hit the road in the RENCI Outreach Vehicle for Education and Research (ROVER) to discuss the weather at several Dare County schools during the last week in May.

 As part of Hurricane Awareness Week, a team from RENCI and the Center for Coastal Systems Informatics and Modeling (CSIM) talked with students in several area schools about how weather affects the North Carolina coast and how researchers measure changing patterns in the weather and in the coastline.